calebstewart/subencode/README.md

 algorithm used here is derived from various articles, but as an example, a good article can be read [here](https://marcosvalle.github.io/re/exploit/2018/10/05/sub-encoding.html).

+## Why produce this?

+I original wrote a rough version of this script while taking my Offensive Security Certified Expert (OSCE) exam.
+Part of the course teaches how to evade restrictive shellcode environments by using sub-encoding.
+There are some tools to encode shellcode in alphanumeric bytes already (e.g. Slink or msfvenom), but for the exam we are not allowed to use automated tools.
+The course does not hold your hand in figuring out this algorithm, though, so hopefully this repo will help someone else struggling to figure it out.
+In any case, it was fun to make, and also fun to see how restrictive I could make the character set while still getting valid results!
+Happy hacking! :)

 ## Algorithm/Methodology

 The basic idea behind sub-encoding is normally centered around the idea that